vivekruhela/miRPipe/README.md

 Ruhela, V., Gupta, A., Krishnamachari, S., Ahuja, G., Kaur, G. and Gupta, R., miRPipe: A Unified Computational Framework for a Robust, Reliable, and Reproducible Identification of Novel miRNAs from the RNA Sequencing Data.
 Frontiers in Bioinformatics, p.71.
 DOI: https://doi.org/10.3389/fbinf.2022.842051

+## Website
+More detailed information about miRPipe workflow is available at https://vivekruhela.github.io/miRPipe/

 ## References